Mark Building

 The Mark Building is a building in Portland, Oregon.
 It previously served as a Masonic Temple, and was acquired by the Portland Art Museum in 1992.
-The building was remodeled in 2005.
+The building was remodeled in 2005 by Ann Beha Architects (later renamed Annum Architects) as the Center for Modern and Contemporary Art.
+It was subsequently connected to the original Portland Art Museum building with the Rothko Pavilion, designed by Vinci Hamp Architects.